toonvanstrijp/nestjs-i18n/README.md

   }
 }
 ```
+To be use within other services like sending E-mails.
+The advantage is that you don't have to worry about transporting `lang` from `Request` to your service.

+**Use with caution!** The `I18nRequestScopeService` uses `REQUEST` scope and is no singleton.
+This will be inherited to all consumers of `I18nRequestScopeService`!
+Read [Nest Docs](https://docs.nestjs.com/fundamentals/injection-scopes) for more information.

+**Dont use `I18nRequestScopeService` within controllers.** `I18n` decorator is a much better solution.

 ### Missing Translations
 If you require a translation that is missing, `I18n` will log an error.
 However, you can also write these missing translations to a new file in order to help translating your application later on.